5 exercises for neck and shoulder pain:

 Watch the video and give these exercises a try.
 Let us know how you get on.
 You'll notice a difference in days!

 If you're having pain that is persisting longer than a week, and you're having any other associated symptoms such as; tingling or pins and needles in one or both of your arms, headaches, dizziness, double vision, or issues with your speech or swallow - please contact a medical practitioner for advice.
-For specific help, you can have a 20 minute online consultation with one of our Physio's.
-(Book Physio Appointment Here).
+For specific help, you can have a 30 minute phone consultation with Victoria.
+(Book Appointment Here).

-Look out for our Rehab Series coming soon, Pilates videos designed specifically by our Physio's to target common issues.
+Look out for our upcoming workshops, courses and other articles designed specifically by our Physio's to target common issues.